 Similarly, while pest companies may employ terms like “green,” “sustainable,” “humane,” or even “organic” or “eco-friendly” when marketing their products or services, or may even contain these words in their titles or business names–it’s important to remember there is no legal criteria associated with their use.
 Many places that claim to be “green” still use poisons, including SGARs.
 It is up to the customer to double check what their pest control companies are using.
 Ask for the specific bait name and ask if there is an EPA registration code for it.
 If so, say you’d like to read the information sheet for it.

-As an alternative to pest control professionals, you can contract or hire a Problem Animal Control (PAC) agent, which is licensed by the state of Massachusetts to handle trapping and exclusion of wildlife (including rodents) but who are not licensed to deploy SGARs and generally do not use poisons..
+As an alternative to pest control professionals, you can contract or hire a Problem Animal Control (PAC) agent, who is licensed by the state of Massachusetts to handle trapping and exclusion of wildlife (including rodents).
+One PAC company that does not use poison and specializes in mouse remediation is The Bat Guys.

-Some PAC agents may also be licensed pest control professionals, so make sure you clarify that you are only looking for PAC services that do not use poisons.
+Some PAC agents may also be licensed pest control professionals, so make sure you clarify that you are only looking for PAC services and are not interested in pest control services that use rodenticides.
 You can find a list of PAC agents in Massachusetts here.